 California laws protect owners of emotional support animals from discrimination in housing.
 These rules are similar to the protections given under the federal Fair Housing Act and HUD guidelines.

-The California Fair Employment and Housing Act prohibits landlords from discriminating against people with disabilities.
+The California Fair Employment and Housing Act prohibits landlords from discriminating against people with disabilities that need an emotional support animal.
 To qualify for an emotional support animal, you must have a mental or emotional health disability.

 The term “disability” has a distinct meaning under the Americans with Disabilities Act, Fair Housing Act, and California Housing Act.
 A “disability” for purposes of owning an ESA is a mental impairment that “substantially limits one or more major life activities.”

-A “mental impairment” can include conditions like depression, severe anxiety, PTSD, ADHD, and bipolar disorder.
+A “mental impairment” can include conditions like depression, severe anxiety, PTSD, ADHD, phobias, or bipolar disorder.
 If you’re wondering whether you meet that standard, it’s best to consult with a licensed healthcare professional.
-A licensed professional can also provide you with an ESA letter if you qualify, which is the document you need in California to prove that you have an ESA.
+A licensed professional can also provide you with an ESA letter if you qualify, which is the document you need in California to prove that you have an emotional support animal.

-California’s current laws, specifically about emotional support animals, are similar in many ways to HUD’s federal guidelines.
+California’s current laws about emotional support animals are similar in many ways to HUD’s federal guidelines.
 Landlords and housing providers in California must reasonably accommodate emotional support animals, even if the building’s policy completely bans all animals.

-Landlords cannot charge fees or deposits for emotional support animals and cannot reject an ESA solely because it is a certain breed or size.
+Landlords cannot charge fees or deposits for emotional support animals, even if normal pets in the building are charged fees.
+Furthermore, a landlord cannot reject an ESA solely because it is a certain breed or size.
 However, a landlord can reject an ESA if the animal has demonstrated it is a safety or health threat to others.